Important Information About Summer Camp

 Additional numbers for emergency communication will be provided once you are registered.
 Email is also an excellent source of communication and is checked throughout the day: mail@pompositticutfarm.com

 It is Pompositticut Farm Day Camp’s policy that a custodial guardian/parent MUST check-in all campers to his or her first day of camp.
-Special arrangements can be made with the office but no sooner than 48 hours prior to the commencement of the camper’s session.
+Special arrangements can be made with the office but no sooner than 48 hours prior to the commencement of the camper’s first session.

 No child will be allowed to commence his/her session without a proper check-in!